demystifyfp/demystifyfp/content/fsharp/series/fstweet/handling-login-request.md

 }
 ```

-If the user exists, we need to transform that user that we retireved to its corresponding `User` domain model.
-In other words we need to define function that has the signature
+If the user exists, we need to transform that user that we retrieved to its corresponding `User` domain model.
+To do it, we need a function that has the signature

 ```fsharp
 DataContext.``public.UsersEntity`` -> AsyncResult<User, System.Exception>